raspberrypilearning/clone-wars/en/step_5.md

 --- task ---

-Test your laser cannon.
-If you hit a hippo, does it vanish?
+Now test the spaceship's laser cannon.
+If a lightning bolt hits a hippo, does the hippo vanish?

 --- /task ---